Abdulla bin Touq Al Marri: Minister of Economy

-Al Marri assumed his position as Minister of Economy after a new governmental structure approved in July 2020; Ministry of Economy functions were split, with Ministers Ahmed Belhoul and Thani Ahmed Al Zeyoudi assuming other responsibilities.
+Al Marri assumed his position as Minister of Economy after a new governmental structure was approved in July 2020; Ministry of Economy functions were split, with Ministers Ahmed Belhoul and Thani Ahmed Al Zeyoudi assuming other responsibilities.

 In October 2020, he was part of the first UAE delegation to Israel following the 2020 Israel–United Arab Emirates normalization agreement, a development he championed as “wonderful”.
 He credited the accords for opening “new avenues for strengthened collaboration and exchange between the UAE and Israel” and a “framework for bilateral trade and economic ties”, including diversifying the UAE's economy away from oil.
 As minister, he worked to “digitize” the UAE's economy to create a new development model through investments in "high tech areas".

+In 2021, he launched an investment summit named, Investopia.